mbta/realtime_signs/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] `mix test`
   - [ ] `mix dialyzer`
 - [ ] This branch has been deployed to the staging environment
-  - [ ] No unexpected increase in warnings/errors
+  - [ ] No increase in warnings/errors
-  - [ ] Any added functionality seems to be working properly
+  - [ ] Any added functionality works properly